C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Technical Language and Vocabulary

-- Latin Expressions Represent Mental Concepts
+- Latin Expressions in the HS Represent Specific Concepts

 - Text Punctuation Influences Meaning